sassoftware/restaf-demos/tutorials/customTools.md

-# A step-by-step to creating your first Assistant
+# Add custom tool to extend the Assistant

 > Set type to "module" in your package.json